Gisele Bundchen Makes ‘Cute’ Date Blush, Tom Brady Is A Real-Life Prince Charming

 On his Instagram account, Brady shared a photo of himself and his wife in the backseat of the car, calling it “24k Magic” before referring to Gisele as his “beautiful date.”
 In less than 24 hours of being posted, Brady’s photo gained over 240,000 plus likes and over 3,900 comments.

 In turn, Gisele also shared three photos from the Met Gala in addition to her adorable Instagram story.
 In the first photo, which is a selfie, the model shows off the top of her dress along with her insane diamond earrings.
-She thanks Versace for her dress, which she says is 100% organic silk ecologically dyed with 100% organic cotton threads.
+She thanks Versace for her dress, which she says is 100 percent organic silk ecologically dyed with 100% organic cotton threads.

 In the second photo from the evening, Gisele and Tom are all smiles as they pose together on the red carpet.
 Her post gained over 4,500 comments in just four hours with many fans commenting on how beautiful the couple looks together.